sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/trigger_assembly.md

 ## Preparing Trigger Pins

 The WAV Trigger Pro has eight trigger pins routed to 0.1"-spaced headers that can be used to trigger MIDI playback for the first eight MIDI notes defined by the Preset file.
-If you're using these pins we recommend soldering either wire to whatever input you decide to use (button, switch, etc.) or if you'd like a removeable connection you can solder headers to these pins like the photo below:
+If you're using these pins we recommend soldering either wire to whatever input you decide to use (button, switch, etc.) or if you'd like a removeable connection you can solder headers to these pins and use jumper wires to connect to the trigger inputs.

-**Photo of trigger pins soldered - Mark L**
+**Photo showing trigger pins soldered - ML**

 ## Trigger Breadboard Assembly